fdicera/hw01/README.md

 ### *Introduction*

-Hi!
 My name is Francesca.
 I am a rising fourth year student who is majoring in Economics and minoring in Health and Society.
 I am currently located in Missouri.

 ### *Hobbies/Interests*